podulator/amazon-sagemaker-workshop/NotebookCreation/README.md

 ![Services in Console](./images/console-services.png)

 2. In the upper-right corner of the AWS Management Console, confirm you are in the desired AWS region.
-Select N. Virginia, Oregon, Ohio, Frankfurt or Ireland.
+Select Oregon.

 3. To create a new notebook instance, click the **Notebook instances** link on the left side, and click the **Create notebook instance** button in the upper right corner of the browser window.